MacJediWizard/JAMF-Ecosystem-Analyzer-and-Report/README.md

 		check to see what accounts are in LDAP.
 Great for when you use a JIM server.

 		It will also look up all JIM servers and let you choose the one you want to use.

+		The script now uses the new bearer token for auth in API calls.